 The Formative Assessment process continues throughout the year and allows Supervisors to document progress and to provide ongoing feedback to Leaders.
-Supervisors will complete one Mid-Year Formative Assessment Feedback Report for each Leader, no earlier than January 15th and by February 15th, providing an informal performance rating on each of the applicable big concepts using the appraisal rubrics.
+Supervisors will complete one Mid-Year Formative Assessment Feedback Report for each Leader, by February 15th, providing an informal performance rating on each of the applicable big concepts using the appraisal rubrics.